StateFarmIns/destringify-any-json/README.md

         "SentTimestamp":"17382027","SequenceNumber":"18891737812463872","MessageGroupId":"m1","SenderId":"AIDAYRRVD2ENUBX",
         "MessageDeduplicationId":"91768beacb3c9690d0362422141784aaa38c90b"....

-        Due to the distributed nature of AWS infrastructure, there are a lot of logs/events like this.
+        Due to the distributed nature of AWS microservice infrastructure, there are a lot of logs/events like this.
-        Logs can be single, double, triple, quadrupled, ect.. stringified and at various points within a json structure.
+        Logs can be single, double, triple, quadrupled, ect.. stringified at different levels within a json structure.

+    The challenges:
+        1. During testing, whether automated or manual, the data must always be correctly strigified.
+        2. If a service is called by multiple resources, then input can have variable levels of stringification.
+        3. It can make the structures(from logs or elsewhere) difficult to read/edit.

     The solution:
         This function will always return a json object with no stringification.
 It will fully parse any json object regardless of the level of stringification at any level within a json object.

     Use cases:
-        1. Take a “wall of text" as input and convert it into something that is readable and editable.
+        1. Include this code in a script that can take a “wall of text" as input and convert it into something that is readable and editable.

         2. Called at the beginning of a lambda so that stringification is completely ignored.
            This is especially useful when creating custom input for testing purposes.
 The test input does not need